c4tom/DreamDevBox/docs/custom-container/enable-python-flask.rst

 Enable and configure Python Flask
 *********************************

-This section will guide you through getting Python Flask integrated into the Devilbox.
+This section will guide you through getting Python Flask integrated into the DreamDevBox.

 .. seealso::
    * :ref:`example_setup_reverse_proxy_python_flask`